Generalized Linear Bandits: Almost Optimal Regret with One-Pass Update: Additional Experimental Details

 \subsection{Experimental Setup}

 \paragraph{Implementation Details.} All the experiments were conducted on Intel Xeon Gold 6242R processors (40 cores, 4.1GHz base frequency).
 The algorithms were implemented in Python, utilizing the \texttt{scipy} library for numerical computations, such as solving non-linear optimization problems and calculating vector norms, and employing \texttt{np.linalg.pinv} to compute the pseudo-inverse of matrices.
+The running time was measured using the \texttt{time} library.
+The shaded regions in the regret plots represent 99\% confidence intervals, computed from 10 independent runs with different random seeds.

 \paragraph{Algorithm Configuration.} Throughout our experiments, all algorithm parameters were configured according to their theoretical derivations without additional fine-tuning, with the sole exception of the regularization parameter $\lambda$.
 To ensure a fair comparison, we adopted a unified approach for setting $\lambda$ across different algorithm categories: we set $\lambda = d$ for all efficient online algorithms (including \texttt{GLB-OMD}, \texttt{RS-GLinCB}, \texttt{ECOLog}, and \texttt{GLOC}), while using $\lambda = d \log (1+t)$ for offline algorithms that require regularization.
 This distinction reflects the practical consideration that real-world scenarios often exhibit more favorable conditions than the worst-case assumptions.